Bachelor of Criminology and Criminal Justice

 Staff Profile

-Dean, Thomas More Law School
+Lecturer, Thomas More Law School

 Dr Shannon Dodd

-Lecturer in Criminology - Thomas More Law School
+Senior Lecturer in Criminology - Thomas More Law School

-Shannon Dodd is a Lecturer in Criminology in the Thomas More Law School, at Australian Catholic University.
+Shannon Dodd is a senior lecturer in Criminology in the Thomas More Law School, at Australian Catholic University.
 Her research background includes examining issues in Australia’s correctional system, including the use of body-worn cameras by custodial officers, people with disability in prisons, public support for the release of offenders on parole, and the increasingly punitive trajectory being taken in Australia with respect to offenders on bail and parole.
 Her research has also focused on the affective dimensions of public views, exploring how different emotions and mechanisms of emotion management may impact public views of criminal justice issues.

 Shannon’s recent research has focused on the impact of enhanced compassion in judicial sentencing remarks on public punitiveness and criminal justice spending preferences, and the impacts of imprisonment for people with disability.
 In 2022, Shannon was also awarded funding from the Queensland Government to design and deliver an intervention aimed at young people in Townsville who steal cars to joyride.